swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 unexpected series of values.

-While that statement leaves room for any behavior we learned that a clear distinction of behavior for root asynchronous sequences is benficial; especially, when it comes to how transformation algorithms are applied on top.
+While that statement leaves room for any behavior we learned that a clear distinction of behavior for root asynchronous sequences is benificial; especially, when it comes to how transformation algorithms are applied on top.

 ### Downstream consumer termination